 I say this every day to my clients, to my family and friends, and in my newsletters - saturated fats are not bad!
-When you obtain your saturated fats from healthy sources, you are doing your body a huge service.
-Our bodies need these fats in order to complete various tasks such as fight inflammation, combat chronic diseases such as cancer, heart disease and arthritis, as well regulating hormones and improving cognitive functions.
+When you obtain your fats from healthy sources, you are doing your body a huge service.

-None of this disease fighting or hormone creating could be managed without the magic of healthy forms of fats (and yes that includes forms of saturated fats).
-Healthy types of fat can be found in:
+All managed by healthy forms of fats (and yes that includes forms of saturated fats).

-Natural and unrefined versions of coconut oil, palm oil, organic olive oil, and organic, raw butter are some great examples of the fats you need to incorporate into your diet.
+Natural and unrefined versions of coconut oil, avocados and avocado oil, extra virgin olive oil, grass-fed ghee, and grass-fed butter are some great examples of the fats you need to incorporate into your diet.
 These oils, when used in their purest forms, prevent and fight inflammation while they work to raise your metabolic rate.
 When your metabolic rate is raised, you burn more calories and fat.
-See, I told you saturated fat was good for you!
+See, I told you fat was good for you!

 - Raw walnuts